sfc-gh-cmendonca/CURSOR_DEMOS/DATA_ENGINEERING_DEMOS/demos/factset_etf_iceberg/README.md

 Advanced Snowflake CDC (Change Data Capture) demo showcasing **2 stream-based pipeline patterns** for processing ETF constituent data using Streams, Tasks, and Iceberg format with Parquet exports.

+## ⚠️ Important Setup Note

+**If you get a "Change tracking cannot be enabled" error**, use `WORKAROUND_LOCAL_COPY.sql` instead of the standard setup files.
+This creates a local copy of the data with change tracking enabled.
+See [Setup](#-quick-start) section below for details.

 ## 🎯 Demo Overview

 This demo implements a complete ETL/ELT solution for **FACTSET ETF CONSTITUENTS data only**, demonstrating: